Pursuit Force: Extreme Justice: Plot

-As the Pursuit Force tries to figure out who is the mole among them, it seems all fingers are pointed at the recruits: Ashley, Preach and Gage.
-To make matters worse, a new unnamed masked gang begins terrorizing the city.
-Adding more to the issue, it is only after battling the Warlord General that it is revealed that Viper Squad Commander Decker is the one behind the entire plot.
-While the Warlords have gone rogue already, Decker plans to start a fascist police state in Capital City and, to be able to do so, he has his Viper Squad do the dirty job by starting a campaign of terror on the innocent civilians of the city.
+As the Pursuit Force tries to figure out who is the mole among them, it appears all fingers are pointed at the recruits: Ashley, Preach and Gage.
+Meanwhile, a mysterious new masked gang begins terrorizing the city.
+To further escalate the problem, it is only after battling the Warlord General that Viper Squad Commander Decker is revealed to be the one behind the entire plot.
+While the Warlords have gone rogue already, Decker plans to turn Capital City into a police state and, to be able to do so, he has his Viper Squad do the dirty job by starting a campaign of terror on the innocent civilians of the city.
 In other words, the masked gang turns out to be the members of the Viper Squad.

 The President of the United States is arriving at Capital City for a visit, prompting the Viper Squad to ambush him.
-When the Pursuit Force comes to escort the President, it is revealed that Ashley is the Viper mole of the Pursuit Force.
-A battle on a Viper helicopter leads to the death of the mole, but Preach is still questionably missing from the team.
+During the Pursuit Force's escort mission for the President, Ashley is discovered as the Viper mole of the Pursuit Force.
+A battle in a Viper helicopter leads to the death of the mole, but Preach is still questionably missing from the team.
 However, worse fears are put aside as it is revealed that Preach has been fighting the Viper Squad with the cops until the team reunites.
-After a fight at the hospital, the demoralized Viper Squad withdraws in their mobile headquarters in an attempt to flee the city, and a final battle against Decker along the streets puts an end to the Viper Squad once and for all.
+After a fight at the hospital, a demoralized Viper Squad withdraws in their mobile headquarters in an attempt to flee the city, and a final battle against Decker along the streets puts an end to the Viper Squad once and for all.

-After the battle, a ceremony in honor of the Pursuit Force for their heroic effort in stopping the Viper Squad is held, but the Chief and the Commander are nowhere to be found.
+After the battle, a ceremony in honor of the Pursuit Force for their heroic deeds in stopping the Viper Squad is held, but the Chief and the Commander are nowhere to be found.
 They are shown paying their last respects to Sarah at her grave.
 The Commander quits the Pursuit Force, leaving his badge and gun behind, but the Chief assures him that he will be back sometime in the future.